 Dr. Johnson initially treated Bihn using a conservative approach, including physical therapy.

 Non-surgical options often begin with exercise, diet management and core body strengthening.
 Combined with an examination by a physical therapist, the source of the problem can sometimes be identified.

-"Sometimes, it may be as simple as improving your posture, and how you move or lift things," says Susie Roof, director of rehabilitation services at Saddleback Memorial and spine patient navigator.
+"Sometimes, it may be as simple as improving your posture, and how you move or lift things," says Susie Roof, director of rehabilitation services at Saddleback Medical Center and spine patient navigator.
 "And if surgery is needed, our patients receive nationally recognized care from world-class surgeons like Dr. Johnson.”

 Over time, Bihn’s pain worsened.
 He had exhausted every option of non-surgical treatment for his neck and radiating arm pain.
 At this point, it was important to consider surgical treatments.

 Dr. Johnson ordered a MRI, revealing Bihn had stenosis, a condition in which the spinal canal begins to narrow, causing pain and other spine problems.
 It was then determined that surgery was a viable option.